peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Requirements

-The general requirements that MUST be met while implementing the Status Attestation are listed in this section.
+The general requirements for the implementation of Status Attestation are listed in this section.
 The Status Attestation:

 - MUST be presented in conjunction with the Digital Credential.